 In providing financing to infrastructure projects directly, so far, IIFC (UK) Limited has participated only in funding the import component of the infrastructure project by way of a foreign currency loans within prescribed limits.
 In view of this, the origination of eligible projects has been restricted to a few selected sectors which have an adequate import content, namely Energy - Electricity Generation, Transmission and Distribution, Gas pipelines and LNG storage facility, Metro Rail, Seaport and Airport etc. IIFC (UK) Limited also provides foreign currency loans to eligible institutions in India under the Government of India approved New Refinance Scheme.
-With additional borrowings outside the RBI facility, the company is now able to consider infrastructure projects with or without an import component under SIFTI.
+With additional borrowings outside the RBI facility, the company is now able to consider financing to infrastructure projects other than import component under SIFTI/ other applicable schemes.